modal-labs/gpu-glossary/gpu-glossary/device-hardware/tensor-core.md

 columns of the input `a`, from `R12`, with the first eight rows of the input `b`, from `R11` and `R17`, producing a 16 by 16 matrix, which is stored in `R20` and `R24`.
-This is a sort of "outer product": a tall and skinny matrix mutliplied by a short and wide matrix. (`RZ` is a special-purpose "register" that contains the value `Z`ero).
+This is a sort of "outer product": a tall and skinny matrix multiplied by a short and wide matrix. (`RZ` is a special-purpose "register" that contains the value `Z`ero).

 The second two instructions compute a similar "outer product" for the second